Kimberlee97/tp/docs/UserGuide.md

 # Homey User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Homey is a **desktop app for property agents** to manage clients, meetings, and transactions - all in one place.

+It combines the **speed of a Command Line Interface (CLI)** with the **simplicity of a Graphical User Interface (GUI)**, so you can work quickly while staying organised.

+With Homey, you can:
+- Categorise contacts as *clients* or *vendors*
+- Track deal progress through *transaction stages*
+- Schedule and view *meetings* directly

+Whether you're closing deals or managing follow-ups, Homey helps you stay on top of your work - faster and smarter.

 <!-- * Table of Contents -->
 <page-nav-print />